Lab Members

 Education: B.S., University of Massachusetts, Amherst

 Darren joined the Biggins lab in 2020 as a graduate student.
-During his undergraduate, Darren majored in biology and was a teaching assistant for introductory and advanced cell and molecular biology courses.
-He then joined the Bezanilla Lab at Dartmouth College, where he worked as a technician for 2 years studying the actin and microtubule cytoskeleton in plant cells, as well as improving current genome editing methods in plants.
-When he’s not in lab, he enjoys making electronic music with his collection of synthesizers, writing new software, hiking & camping, and finance.
+Darren received his bachelor's degree in biology with a minor in biochemistry and molecular biology from UMass Amherst in 2017.
+He then joined the Bezanilla Lab at Dartmouth College where he worked as a research technician for 2 years studying the actin and microtubule cytoskeleton in plant cells.
+Now, Darren is interested in using biochemical and microscopy techniques to uncover the role of phosphorylation during the initial kinetochore-microtubule capture process.
+When he’s not in lab, he enjoys making electronic music in his home recording studio, going on crazy long backpacking trips, and skiing in the winter.

 Christian Nelson (he/him)